Testimonials are the most powerful marketing and sales tool.

 People love social media, and they go there not just to observe; they go there to be social, to participate.

-That means voicing their opinion, sharing recommendations and tips, complaining and venting, everything.
-If your product is good or you always give excellent service to begin with, you’ll most likely find great testimonials on social media.
+That means voicing their opinion, sharing recommendations and tips, complaining and venting.
+If your product is good or you always provide excellent service, you’ll most likely find great testimonials on social media.

-You can find these by simply doing Google searches for your brand name on a given social media.
+You can find these by simply doing Google searches for your brand name or doing a search on the given social media platforms.
 You can also utilize various social media monitoring tools that analyze what’s happening in your social media.
 The social media platforms’ own analytics tools may be useful too.

 The problem with getting new testimonials from social media is that: